Seeking climate-resilient growth in a core fixed income allocation

 Illiquid securities risk

-Some investments could be hard to value or to sell at a desired time, or at a price considered to be fair (especially in large quantities), and as a result their prices can be volatile.
+Some investments could be hard to value or to sell at a desired time, or at a price considered to be fair (especially in large quantities).
+As a result, their prices can be volatile.

 Counterparty risk